 5. Last but not least, follow the kit instructions carefully

-Whether you're completing a strand test or coloring your roots completely, it's important you check your packet instructions carefully before you start the coloring process to avoid any mishaps and ensure you get the best results.
+Whether you're completing a strand test or colouring your roots completely, it's important you check your packet instructions carefully before you start the colouring process to avoid any mishaps and ensure you get the best results.

 Now you're all set to touch up your roots and freshen your blonde locks!

-Do you need help finding a new hair color that suits you?
+Do you need help finding a new hair colour that suits you?
 Explore which shades you should choose based on your skin tone.

 *Based on Nielsen ScanTrack (Total UK, excluding NI) data for Total Roots Segment, 12 months to 1st December 2018.